List of Local LLM Inference Software – 2025

 NVIDIA graphics cards still have an upper hand on AMD hardware when it comes to local LLM inference.

-The truth is, that while AMD is still a little bit behind when it comes to AI software compatibility particularly because of slower developments of ROCm in comparison to NVIDIA’s CUDA technology, many of their newer GPU models are more than enough for most tasks related to local large language model hosting.
+The reality is that while AMD is catching up in AI software compatibility, particularly due to the slower development of ROCm compared to NVIDIA’s CUDA technology, many of their newer GPU models are more than capable for most tasks related to hosting large language models locally.

 Tom Smigla